 MLP investors buy units of the partnership.
 Unlike shareholders of a corporation, they are known as “unitholders.”

 Each unitholder is responsible for paying their share of the partnership’s income taxes.
 Unitholders are required to file K-1 forms in each state where the MLP operates, regardless of the size of revenue generated from that state.
 This filing requirement makes the direct MLP ownership.

 Additionally, open-end funds like traditional ETFs are restricted from investing more than 25% of their portfolio in MLPs.
 Therefore most ETFs choose a C-corporation or ETN structure in order to track the MLP market.

 MLPs provide generous income to their investors.
 The average yield is around 6% as some small MLPs pay up to 15%.
-The distributions from MLP consists of non-qualified dividends, return on capital and capital gains.
+The distributions from MLP consist of non-qualified dividends, return on capital, and capital gains.

 Since MLPs pass through 90% of their income to unitholders, each type of distribution has different tax treatment.